BACB EXAMINATION VOLUNTEER INFORMATION

 A full commitment to the 2-day, in-person workshops is crucial for the most impactful experience.
 We encourage you to prioritize these workshops, as they provide a unique opportunity to collaborate with fellow SMEs through engaging discussions and interactive activities to work toward BACB examination development goals.

-If you are selected for a committee, the process begins with signing a confidentiality and conflict of interest agreement.
+Individuals interested in volunteering with the BACB as an SME must complete a volunteer application.
+If you are selected for a committee, the process begins with signing a confidentiality and conflict-of-interest agreement and a volunteer expectations and conduct agreement.
 Next, you will undergo a virtual orientation and complete online training before participating in an in-person workshop.
 You will also receive ongoing training and feedback throughout your term.

 Once the BACB finalizes committee selections, all applicants will be notified of their application status via email.
 Please see the Selection Process section for details.